jaeyunsung/Aortitis_2022/README.md

 >analysis_with3Meta/gene_set/03_draw_vocano.sh

 Note: DESeq2 (v1.26.0) was used during the analysis.
-Please note that we identified different DEG results compared to (v1.30)
+Please note that we identified different differentially expressed gene (DEG) results compared to (v1.30)

 #### Pharmacogenomic network construction